Skip to main content

 Is Klonopin or Valium more effective?

-Klonopin and Valium have different indications—for example, Valium is indicated for symptoms of alcohol withdrawal, while Klonopin is not (but may be used off-label).
-The selection of Klonopin or Valium, therefore, will depend on the indication.
-Also, the prescriber will likely take into account that Klonopin is intermediate-acting and Valium is long-acting.
-There are no head-to-head studies comparing Klonopin and Valium.
+Klonopin and Valium have different indications—for example, Valium is FDA-approved for symptoms of alcohol withdrawal, while Klonopin is not (but may be used off-label, which means for a non-FDA-approved use).
+The selection of whether Klonopin or Valium is the better choice, therefore, will depend on the reason for use and other individual factors.

-The most effective medication for you should be determined by your healthcare provider, who can take into account your medical condition(s) and medical history as well as any medications you take that may interact with Klonopin or Valium.
+The most effective medication for you should be determined by your doctor, who can consider your medical condition(s) and medical history, as well as any medications you take that may interact with Klonopin or Valium.

 Coverage and cost comparison of Klonopin vs. Valium

-Klonopin is generally covered by insurance and Medicare Part D. The generic form of clonazepam is less expensive.
+Clonazepam, or generic Klonopin, is generally covered by insurance and Medicare prescription plans.
+The generic form of clonazepam is significantly less expensive than Klonopin.
 The brand name may not be covered or may have a much higher copay.
-A common prescription would be for 60 tablets of 1 mg generic clonazepam, and the out-of-pocket price can be more than $40.
-You can purchase it for around $15 at participating pharmacies with a SingleCare coupon.
+A common prescription would be 30 tablets of 0.5 mg generic clonazepam, and the out-of-pocket price is about $30.
+You can purchase it for as low as about $5 at participating pharmacies with a SingleCare coupon

 Valium is also usually covered by insurance and Medicare Part D in its generic form of diazepam.
-The brand-name product would be much more expensive or may not be covered.
-A typical prescription would be for 60 tablets of 5 mg generic diazepam.
-The out-of-pocket price is approximately $23 but is less than $10 with a SingleCare discount.
+The brand name product would be much more expensive or may not be covered.
+A typical prescription would be for 30 tablets of 5 mg generic diazepam.
+The out-of-pocket price is approximately $20, but you can purchase it for as low as $3 with a SingleCare discount.

 Klonopin Valium